VirtusLab/scala-cli/website/docs/reference/cli-options.md

 Aliases: `-f`

-Force update scala-cli if is outdated
+Force update Scala CLI if it is outdated

 ### `--is-internal-run`